 - Remove all your personal data and set up a clean installation of Mac OS X

 How do I reset my Mac to factory settings?
-It’s a question that many Mac OS X users ask prior to selling or handing on a beloved Mac.
-It’s safer to pass on a Mac with personal information removed, and a cleaning out Mac OS X looks more healthy to the buyer.
+It's a question that many Mac OS X users ask prior to selling or handing on a beloved Mac.
+It’s safer to pass on a Mac with personal information removed, and a clean version of Mac OS X looks healthier to the buyer.

 Step 1: Clone your hard drive

 The process of resetting a MacBook to factory settings gets rid of all your data from the Mac. obviously you should transfer data from your old Mac to a new one, but it’s worth making a clone of the whole hard drive and keeping it around for a while.
 The best way to do this is using a program like Carbon Copy Cloner or SuperDuper along with an external hard drive.
 Choose your main hard drive in the source, and your external hard drive in the Destination.
 Now click on Clone.